111 Photographs Capture Glacier Calving Combined Into A Video

 On assignment in Svalbard, I went for a few days to the Nordenskiold Glacier.
 While being there, seeing during the day the glacier calving quite often, I have recognized some before calving ‘signs’.
 What are these signs?
 What did I figure at this Nordenskiold glacier?
 When very few ice pieces are falling from the glacier wall, some larger ice pieces will most likely follow.
 Indeed, sometimes even an enormous piece will fall!

 I just had the camera set up on the tripod, mirror not locked up yet.
 Remote control just ready when it started within an eye blink.
 I was pushing the remote control button twice.
 First, to lock up the mirror than to take the sequence at high speed.
 While all happened, I hoped that the memory card (the fastest available on the market) was coping with downloading.

 While being in this area for a few days, I accomplished capturing three glacier calving in different ways.
 Also, I had the opportunity to photograph a polar bear in front of the glacier.
 The amazing animal gave me a beautiful display to capture some great photos in front of this massive glacier.

 How did I combine the 111 photographs?

-The Gif contains the 111 images combined.
-The video has a two images added.
+Indeed, the Gif contains the 111 photographs combined.
+The video has two photos added.
 One before and one after the glacier calving.
-The images I have added to show the scale of the ice wall falling into the sea.
-All Raw photographs were synchronise in Lightroom with all settings.
-In Photoshop each image had to be aligned with all others.
-The aligning of all 111 images took several hours for Photoshop!
-In Photoshop the image processing was also more time consuming.
-Each image had to be processed the same!
-It seemed that this project grew with the time bigger than I expected!
-I enjoyed it very much.
-Made my experience, a dream came true and the client, which has sent me to Svalbard, is happy with the result of this project I have assigned to myself.
+The photographs I have added show the scale of the ice wall falling into the sea.
+Undoubtedly, all Raw photos synchronizing in Lightroom with all settings was a must.
+In Adobe Photoshop, each picture needed aligning with all others.
+The aligning of all 111 photographs took several hours for Photoshop!
+In Photoshop, the photograph processing was also more time-consuming.
+Particular processing each photograph the same way.
+It seemed that this project grew with a time longer than I expected!
+For sure I enjoyed it very much.
+My client is happy with the result of this small project; I assigned myself.